Customer Support Manager Salary

 Popular Skills for Customer Support Manager

-Customer Support Managers report using a deep pool of skills on the job.
-Most notably, facility with Team Management, Process Improvement, and Operations Management are correlated to pay that is significantly above average, leading to increases of 44 percent, 28 percent, and 21 percent, respectively.
-Skills that pay less than market rate include Microsoft Office, Project Management, and Team Leadership.
-Most people familiar with Customer Relationship Management also know Project Management.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, facility with Team Management, Process Improvement, and Customer Service Metrics are correlated to pay that is significantly above average, leading to increases of 42 percent, 26 percent, and 11 percent, respectively.
+At the other end of the pay range are skills like Microsoft Office, Customer Service, and Project Management.
+For most people, competency in Customer Relationship Management indicates knowledge of Project Management.

 Pay by Experience Level for Customer Support Manager